-Danes Hill is committed to continuously develop SEND practice within the school, and has an annual action plan, as well as frequent meetings with parents and staff, both formal and informal to review/revise provision and celebrate success.
-The LS staff hold meetings weekly, and the SENCo meets members of SLT frequently to discuss pupils and provision in addition to other initiatives, which will enhance the pupils' educational experience.
+15.1 Danes Hill is committed to continuously develop SEND practice within the school, and has an annual action plan, as well as frequent meetings with parents and staff, both formal and informal to review/revise provision and celebrate success.
+The LS staff hold regular meetings, and the SENCo meets members of SLT frequently to discuss pupils and provision in addition to other initiatives, which will enhance the pupils' educational experience.